carla-simulator/carla/Docs/tuto_A_add_props.md

     Packages with the same name will produce an error.

 ---
-## Import into CARLA
+## Ingestion in a CARLA package

-There are two different ways to import props into CARLA.

-* __Via Docker.__ This option will generate a standalone package for the props.
-This can be loaded in a CARLA package, for instance, CARLA 0.9.8.
-* __Via terminal.__ This option will import the props into a CARLA build.

-### Via Docker

-This is the method used to import the props into a CARLA package such as CARLA 0.9.8.
+This is the method used to ingest the props into a CARLA package such as CARLA 0.9.8.

 A Docker image of Unreal Engine will be created.
 It acts as a black box that automatically imports the package into the CARLA image, and generates a ditribution package.
 The Docker image takes 4h and 400GB to be built.
 However, this is only needed the first time.

-__1. Build a Docker image of Unreal Engine.__ Follow [these instructions](https://github.com/carla-simulator/carla/tree/master/Util/Docker).
+__1. Build a Docker image of Unreal Engine.__ Follow [these instructions](https://github.com/carla-simulator/carla/tree/master/Util/Docker) to build the image.

 __2. Run the script to cook the props.__ In the folder `~/carla/Util/Docker` there is a script that connects with the Docker image previously created, and makes the ingestion automatically.
 It only needs the path for the input and output files, and the name of the package to be ingested.